zombifier/My_Stardew_Mods/ExtraAnimalConfig/README.md

 Note that this is not a guarantee these features will be added.

-*  Animals with both drop overnight and tool-collected produce.
-Dig-up animals will remain their separate class.
+*  Animals that can have drop overnight, tool-collected produce, and dig-up produce.
+They can do only one of these things per day however, and this limitation won't change (both from a balance and a code difficulty reason).
 *  Disallow hay as food.
 *  Custom grass-like outdoor food.